cmkobel/mspipeline1/README.md

 ```

+If you want to use fragpipe on a HPC using the command line interface, then this is the tool for you.

 This pipeline takes 1) a list of .d files and 2) a list of fasta-amino acid files and outputs sane protein calls with abundances.
 It uses philosopher database and fragpipe to do the job.
 The snakemake pipeline maintains a nice output file tree.